How do I apply for Parcelforce Worldwide jobs?

 Parcelforce Worldwide has a contract with De Poel for the supply of agency workers to the organisation.

-If I am working for Parcelforce Worldwide through an agency, can I apply for a job directly with Parcelforce Worldwide?
+I work for Parcelforce Worldwide through an agency, can I apply for a job directly with Parcelforce Worldwide?

 Under the Agency Worker Regulation, you can apply for any role that is advertised for internal candidates or any role that is advertised for external candidates.
 You can apply in the same way as any other applicant.
 In the first instance please visit www.myroyalmail.com and use the Me at Work option.